ryanozx/tp/docs/UserGuide.md

   * Tags: Any predefined tags available in the address book (e.g. remote, contract, fullTime)
   * Only full words will be matched, e.g. “remote” will not match “remotely”
 * **Expected Output on Success:**
-  * GUI Changes: A list of employees who match some of the specified tags will be shown in a dedicated interface section
+  * GUI Changes: A list of employees who match some specified tags will be shown in a dedicated interface section
   * Message shown to the user: "[Number of matched employees] employees matched: "
 * **Expected Output on Failure:**
   * `Invalid command format!` - Missing parameters